Accelerating Social Change

 Appreciated securities (stocks, bonds, mutual funds): You may be able to make a stock donation to a DAF without incurring capital gains tax and receive a tax deduction for the fair market value of the securities.

-Private business interests and restricted stock: You can donate shares of privately held companies before a liquidity event.
+Private business interests and restricted stock: Most DAF advisors allow you to donate shares of privately held companies before a liquidity event.
 This may provide significant tax advantages.

-Real estate: You can contribute residential, commercial or undeveloped property.
+Real estate: You may be able to contribute residential, commercial or undeveloped property, subject to certain conditions.
 The DAF sponsor will typically liquidate the property and deposit the proceeds into the DAF.
 Donating your property offers an immediate tax deduction and may avoid capital gains tax.

 Trust and estate contributions: If you’re legacy planning, you can designate a DAF as a beneficiary of your will, trust, or life insurance policy.
 This allows you to create a lasting impact while potentially reducing estate taxes.